Ein04/Ein04/README.md

 ### Hi there 👋

-FUn faCt: The universe is a potato.
+The universe is a potato.

 <!--